Multiplying Leadership in Creative Communities, a report for the Creative People and Places network.

-The Role of Diversity in Building Adaptive Resilience – co-written with Tony Nwachukwu, published in 2011
+The Role of Diversity in Building Adaptive Resilience – co-written with Tony Nwachukwu 2011 – focuses on the importance of diversity in building resilience, with 8 case studies.

 Allenheads Contemporary Arts